What is a Chartered Accountant

 4. Financial Management and Economics for Finance

 The final syllabus consists of two groups.
 Each paper is of 100marks.
-A student should secure a minimum 40% in each subject.
+A student should secure a minimum of 40% in each subject.
 A student should secure 50% in all groups taken together.

 1. Financial Reporting